Probe into US Olympic failings stunted by red tape in DC

 But the commission couldn’t access funding until May 2022, as the appropriation was held up while Congress haggled over larger issues in spending bills.
 Meanwhile, it took the General Services Administration, which oversees the commission, until September 2022 to post the executive director’s position.
 Now that Brown has been on board for about three weeks, he needs to hire five to seven more staffers to help conduct what is expected to be a wide-ranging investigation.
 They are not expected to be fully on board until the end of April.

+USOPC spokesman Jon Mason said the federation supports an extension of the commission’s deadlines.

-The USOPC, meanwhile, has moved forward with its own reforms in the wake of the investigations and the new law, including increasing oversight over its satellite sports organizations and calling for more athlete representation in the dozens of decision-making bodies that dot the Olympic landscape.
+The USOPC has moved forward with its own reforms in the wake of the investigations and the new law, including increasing oversight over its satellite sports organizations and calling for more athlete representation in the dozens of decision-making bodies that dot the Olympic landscape.

 There remain issues, however, including how well the SafeSport Center is conducting investigations involving sexual misconduct, even with its increased budget.
 The recent case involving snowboard coach Peter Foley triggered questions about whether the center, the USOPC and U.S. Ski & Snowboard have handled the case appropriately.